Tuba Music

 Music available from Cimarron Music Press

-CONCERTANTE for euphonium, tuba and piano by Howard J. Buss.
+CONCERTANTE for euphonium, tuba and piano.
 In this one movement composition the euphonium and tuba are treated as equal partners as they traverse a wide variety of sonic atmospheres.
 Energetic and sometimes fiery sections surround a beautiful and lyrical central part.
-(9’) Grade V.

 Sound samples: Excerpt 1.mp3; Excerpt 2.mp3; Excerpt 3.mp3; Excerpt 4.mp3